20-bed Hospital Providing First Aid Near Gaddafi Stadium - UrduPoint

 A six-bed temporary hospital has also been set-up in Karachi at the Hanif Mohammad High Performance Centre, which is adjacent to the National Stadium.

-The temporary hospital has been put in place by Sindh Government and includes a mini operation theatre, a pharmacy, a laboratory and equipment for X-ray scans.
+The temporary hospital has been put in place by the Sindh government and includes a mini operation theatre, a pharmacy, a laboratory and equipment for X-ray scans.

-The hospital has a staff of 10 doctors and four nurses and is run by Punjab Government.
+The hospital has a staff of 10 doctors and four nurses and is run by the Punjab government.

 Similarly, during the Multan leg of the HBL PSL 2020, a 10-bed temporary hospital was established inside the Multan Cricket Stadium.